LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 requests, especially when changes affect APIs.
 Pull request reviewers can be selected on Bitbucket when the pull request is created.
-Changes reviewed by the team are accepted, rejected, or commented on for improvement; e.g., issues to be addressed, suggested changes, etc. Pull requests can be undated with additional changes as needed.
+Changes reviewed by the team are accepted, rejected, or commented on for improvement; e.g., issues to be addressed, suggested changes, etc. Pull requests can be updated with additional changes as needed.
 When a pull request is approved, it can be merged.
 If the merged branch is no longer needed for development, it should be deleted.